swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

 let TWO stack = push 2.0 stack
 {% endhighlight %}

 But wait a minute!
 Can you see that the `stack` parameter is used on both sides?
-In fact, we don’t need to mention it at all.
+In fact, we donâ€™t need to mention it at all.
 Instead we can skip the `stack` parameter and write the functions using partial application as follows:

 {% highlight fsharp %}
 let ONE = push 1.0